-- Measures to reduce aggregate consumption of unsustainably managed ecosystem services.
-The choices about what individuals consume and how much are influenced not just by considerations of price but also by behavioral factors related to culture, ethics, and values.
-Behavioral changes that could reduce demand for degraded ecosystem services can be encouraged through actions by governments (such as education and public awareness programs or the promotion of demandside management), industry (commitments to use raw materials that are from sources certified as being sustainable, for example, or improved product labeling), and civil society (through raising public awareness).
-Efforts to reduce aggregate consumption, however, must sometimes incorporate measures to increase the access to and consumption of those same ecosystem services by specific groups such as poor people. - Communication and education.
-Improved communication and education are essential to achieve the objectives of environmental conventions and the Johannesburg Plan of Implementation as well as the sustainable management of natural resources more generally.
-Both the public and decision-makers can benefit from education concerning ecosystems and human well-being, but education more generally provides tremendous social benefits that can help address many drivers of ecosystem degradation.
-While the importance of communication and education is well recognized, providing the human and financial resources to undertake effective work is a continuing problem. - Empowerment of groups particularly dependent on ecosystem services or affected by their degradation, including women, indigenous peoples, and young people.
-Despite women's knowledge about the environment and the potential they possess, their participation in decision-making has often been restricted by economic, social, and cultural structures.
-Young people are also key stakeholders in that they will experience the longer-term consequences of decisions made today concerning ecosystem services.
-Indigenous control of traditional homelands is often presented as having environmental benefits by indigenous peoples and their supporters, although the primary justification continues to be based on human and cultural rights.
+- procedural or democratic rights in efforts to improve ecosystems and human well-being.
+28 - 29 Promising interventions include: - 30 Changes in consumption.
+The choices about what individuals consume and how 31 much are influenced not just by considerations of price but also by behavioral factors 32 related to culture, ethics, and values.
+Behavioral changes that could reduce demand 33 for threatened ecosystem services can be encouraged through actions by governments 34 (such as education and public awareness programs or the promotion of demand-side 35 management), industry (commitments to use raw materials that are from sources certified as being sustainable, for example, or improved product labeling), and civil 36 37 society (through rasing public awareness). - 38 Communication and education.
+Improved communication and education are essential 39 to achieve the objectives of environmental conventions and the Johannesburg Plan of 40 Implementation as well as the sustainable management of natural resources more 41 generally.
+Both the public and decision-makers can benefit from education concerning ecosystems and human well-being, but education more generally provides 42 43 tremendous social benefits that can help address many indirect drivers of ecosystem 44 degradation.
+While the importance of communication and education is well 45 recognized, providing the human and financial resources to undertake effective work is a continuing problem.
+46

+1 Empowerment of groups particularly dependent on ecosystem services or affected by 2 their degradation, including women, indigenous peoples, and young people.
+Despite 3 women's knowledge about the environment and the potential they possess, their participation in decision-making has often been restricted by economic, social, and 4 5 cultural structures.
+Young people are also key stakeholders in that they will experience the longer-term consequences of decisions made today concerning 6 ecosystem services.
+Indigenous control of traditional homelands is often presented as 7 8 having environmental benefits by indigenous peoples and their supporters, although 9 the primary justification continues to be based on human and cultural rights.

-Technological Responses
+10 Technological Responses

-Given the growing demands for ecosystem services and other increased pressures on ecosystems, the development and diffusion of technologies designed to increase the efficiency of resource use or reduce the impacts of drivers such as climate change and nutrient loading are essential.
-Technological change has been essential for meeting growing demands for some ecosystem services, and technology holds considerable promise to help meet future growth in demand.
-Technologies already exist for reduction of nutrient pollution at reasonable costs-including technologies to reduce point source emissions, changes in crop management practices, and precision farming techniques to help control the application of fertilizers to a field, for example-but new policies are needed for these tools to be applied on a sufficient scale to slow and ultimately reverse the increase in nutrient loading (even while increasing nutrient application in regions such as sub-Saharan Africa where too little fertilizer is being applied).
-However, negative impacts on ecosystems and human well-being have sometimes resulted from new technologies, and thus careful assessment is needed prior to their introduction.
+Given the growing demands for ecosystem services and other increased pressures on 11 12 ecosystems, the development and diffusion of technologies designed to increase the 13 efficiency of resource use or reduce the impacts of drivers such as climate change and 14 nutrient loading are essential.
+Technological change has been essential for meeting 15 growing demands for some ecosystem services, and technology holds considerable promise 16 to help meet future growth in demand.
+Technologies already exist for reduction of nutrient pollution at reasonable costs, for example, but new policies are needed for these tools to be 17 18 applied on a sufficient scale to slow and ultimately reverse the increase in nutrient loading 19 (even while increasing nutrient application in relatively poor regions such as sub-Saharan 20 Africa).
+However, negative impacts on ecosystems and human well-being have sometimes 21 resulted from new technologies, and thus careful assessment is needed prior to their 22 introduction.